kareemxyz/kareemxyz/README.md

 # Welcome! 👋

-My name is Kareem, and I'm an aspiring Computer Science student from Egypt.
+⚡ My name is Kareem, and I'm an aspiring Computer Science student from Egypt.
 Here's some info about me! <br>
 - Originally from Massachusetts, USA
 - Fluent at speaking both English & Arabic
 - Interested in Machine Learning & Artificial Intelligence, as well as web development
-- Coding lover since nine
+- Code lover since nine

 <!-- 💬 Reach me by email or LinkedIn! kareem.elew@gmail.com | www.linkedin.com/in/kareemelewa